sommalia/moco-wrapper/README.rst

 Quickstart
 ----------

-If you already have credentials or the api key aquired your can instantiate of moco, the wrapper object like so:
+If you already have credentials or an api key you can instantiate your moco-wrapper object like so:

 .. code-block:: python